Thream/api/CONTRIBUTING.md

 We have API REST services for the `channels`.

-Here is what potentially look like a folder structure for this service :
+Here is what potentially look like a folder structure for this service:

 ```text
 └── src